-- The public modifier means we can call this method from outside the class. - The static modifer means the method can be called without instantiating an object of the class.
+- public means method can be called from outside the class - static means the method can be called without instantiating an object of the class.
 Static methods (and variables) are sometimes called class methods. - void is the return type.
-In particular, main returns nothing.
-Sometimes such subprograms are called procedures and distinguished from functions, which return values. - After the method name, main, comes the parameter list. main takes a single parameter of type String[] an array of Strings. args is the name of the parameter, which we can refer to within the body of main
+In particular, main returns nothing. - Sometimes such subprograms are called procedures and distinguished from functions, which return values. - After the method name, main, comes the parameter list. main takes a single parameter of type String[] - an array of String^{}s. ^{}args is the name of the parameter, which we can refer to within the body of main